leafsapien/crowdfunding_backend/README.md

 - [x] Implement suitable update/delete functionality, e.g., define if a project owner can update project details.
 - [x] Define permissions, e.g., specify who can delete a pledge.
 - [x] Return relevant status codes for both successful and unsuccessful API requests.
-- [ ] (Front end) Handle failed requests gracefully (e.g., implement a custom 404 page instead of a default error page).
+- [ ] (For the front end functionality in future project) Handle failed requests gracefully (e.g., implement a custom 404 page instead of a default error page).
 - [x] Use Token Authentication, including an endpoint for obtaining a token along with the current user's details.
-- [ ] (Front end) Ensure responsive design for mobile and desktop compatibility.
+- [ ] (For the front end functionality in future project) Ensure responsive design for mobile and desktop compatibility.

 ## Planning:
 ### HarveztCirkle
 A crowdfunding platform inspired to uplift the building of community-driven urban gardens and strengthening the spirit of communal sharing.
 Our goal is to elevate and support both new and existing urban gardens, whether they be on balconies, rooftops, backyards, or community gardens.

+### Intended Audience
+- Community members seeking funding to begin an edible garden with the intention of sharing the excess produce within their local community.
+- Existing and/or established community gardens seeking funding for expansion or new works related to edible produce that is shared communally (not for profit).
+- Community members and/or any persons wanting to contribute financial support towards the creation or upgrading of community gardens for edible purposes.

-### Intended Audience/User Stories
+### User Stories
 **For Users**
 -  As a new visitor I want to sign up and create a personal account so that I can participate in the community.
 -  As a user I want to log in securely so that I can access my account details and manage my contributions.